etboi1/startup/notes.md

         - to reduce just part of an array:
             - the third parameter is the index of array you're on; use that
             - more conventional way is to slice your array first and then use that sliced array
+    - .filter() filters/returns an array with the numbers that meet the provided filter/condition
+    - .some() returns true if any one number (some number) meets the provided condition
+- Exceptions:
+    - Put a try block first, followed by a catch or finally that catches the error
+    - Only throw exceptions that are trully exceptional
+        - Don't use exceptions to control the flow of your code